-I am a UK-trained and UK-registered psychotherapist and counsellor working remotely, via video call and phone, to help clients suffering from anxiety, depression, relationship and family issues, eating disorders, bereavement, post-traumatic stress and dissociation.
+I am a UK-trained and UK-registered psychotherapist and counsellor working remotely, via video call and phone, to help clients suffering from anxiety, depression, relationship and family issues, stress, bereavement, eating disorders and dissociation.

 I am a member of the European Association for Psychotherapy and holder of the European Certificate of Psychotherapy, the European-wide standard for psychotherapy training.
 I am a registered member of the Bowlby Centre in London, dedicated to attachment-based psychotherapy.
 I am registered with the UK Council for Psychotherapy under registration number 4156164.